-To translate a website on Microsoft Edge, you can use Translate for Microsoft, already installed in the browser.
+To translate a website on Microsoft Edge, you can use Translate for Microsoft, which is already installed in the browser.

-- Similar to Google Chrome, you will see the "Translate page" prompt once you open a page on the browser.
+- Like Google Chrome, you will see the "Translate page" prompt once you open a page on the browser.

-- The address bar on Microsoft Edge will briefly display the word "Translated" once the process is complete.
+- The address bar on Microsoft Edge will briefly display the word "Translated" once complete.

-You can also ask Edge to automatically generate a translation every time you encounter a particular language.
+You can also ask Edge to generate a translation whenever you encounter a particular language automatically.

 - First, choose the "Always translate pages" option from the box.

-- If the popup fails to appear, click on the "Translate" icon found in the address bar.
+- If the popup fails to appear, click on the "Translate" icon in the address bar.

 - Select the icon, and you will automatically see the option to translate pages in that specific language.
 You can repeat this process with websites in other languages.

 You may translate a website using Safari's Smart Search feature.
 Here's how to go about it:

 First, go to the webpage you need to translate by clicking on it.
 Then, in the browser's address bar, click the "A" button in the upper right corner.